 - You could take your pension pot as a number of lump sums as and when you need.
 Each time you take a lump sum, normally a quarter of it is tax free and the rest will be taxed.
 Your pension provider may charge you for each withdrawal.

 Find out more about taking your pension pot a bit at a time, taking your tax-free cash gradually

 - You could take your whole pot as cash.
-The first 25% of this will be tax free, however the rest will be taxed at your highest tax rate.
+Usually, the first 25% of this will be tax free, however the rest will be taxed at your highest marginal tax rate.
 It’s possible that this will increase the amount of tax you pay, which may not make this option worthwhile.